StoyanTan/sample-dataservice/README.md

 ![image](/arch_diagram.png)

-The service definition contains three REST calls, one of them is compound, meaning that it queries the DB twice and merges the results:
+The service definition contains three REST calls, one of them is orchestrating, meaning that it queries the DB twice and merges the results:

 1) The first is clustering all the incident data by city and returns city and count as key-value pairs.